-To the sheriff of County.
+28 29 To the sheriff ofCounty.

-Greetings:
+31 Greetings: 32

-On(month)(day)(year), a judgment was entered by the above-entitled court in the above-entitled action in favor of as judgment creditor and against as judgment debtor for:

-\$

-WHEREAS, according to an affidavit or a memorandum of costs after judgment, or both, filed herein, it appears that further sums have accrued since the entry of judgment, to wit:

-\$

-\$which is to be first credited against the total accrued costs and accrued interest, with any excess credited against the judgment as entered, leaving a net balance of \$

-\$bears interest at percent per annum, in the amount of \$ per day, from the date of judgment to the date of levy, to which must be added the commissions and costs of the officer executing this writ.

-NOW, THEREFORE, SHERIFF OF

-the judgment debtor, except that for any [pay period,] workweek, 75 percent of the disposable earnings of the debtor during [this period or for each week of the period 30] that week or 50 times the minimum hourly wage prescribed by section 6(a)(1) of the federal Fair Labor Standards Act of 1938, 29 U.S.C. § 206(a)(1), and in effect at the time the earnings are payable, whichever is greater, is exempt from any levy of execution pursuant to this writ, and if sufficient personal property cannot be found, then out of the real property belonging to the debtor in the aforesaid county, and make return to this writ within not less than 10 days [nor] or more than 60 days endorsed thereon with what you have done.

-Dated: This ....... day of the month of ...... of the year ......, Clerk.
-By......, Deputy Clerk.

-- Sec.
-4. NRS 21.075 is hereby amended to read as follows: - 21.075 1.
-Execution on the writ of execution by levying on the property of the judgment debtor may occur only if the sheriff serves the judgment debtor with a notice of the writ of execution pursuant to NRS 21.076 and a copy of the writ.
+WHEREAS, according to an affidavit or a memorandum of costs 1 2 after judgment, or both, filed herein, it appears that further sums 3 have accrued since the entry of judgment, to wit: 4 5 \$..... accrued interest, and 6 \$..... accrued costs, together with \$..... fee, for the issuance of this writ, making a total of 7 \$..... as accrued costs, accrued interest and fees.
+8 9 Credit must be given for payments and partial satisfactions in the 10 amount of 11 which is to be first credited against the total accrued costs and 12 13 accrued interest, with any excess credited against the judgment as 14 entered, leaving a net balance of 15 \$.....
+16 actually due on the date of the issuance of this writ, of which 17 18 bears interest at percent per annum, in the amount of \$...... per day, from the date of judgment to the date of levy, to which 19 must be added the commissions and costs of the officer executing 20 this writ.
+21 22 NOW, THEREFORE, SHERIFF OF 23 COUNTY, you are hereby commanded to satisfy this judgment with 24 25 interest and costs as provided by law, out of the personal property of the judgment debtor, except that for any [pay period,] workweek, 75 26 27 percent of the disposable earnings of the debtor during [this period] or for each week of the period 30] that week or 50 times the 28 29 minimum hourly wage prescribed by section 6(a)(1) of the federal Fair Labor Standards Act of 1938, 29 U.S.C. § 206(a)(1), and in 30 effect at the time the earnings are payable, whichever is greater, is 31 exempt from any levy of execution pursuant to this writ, and if 32 sufficient personal property cannot be found, then out of the real 33 property belonging to the debtor in the aforesaid county, and make 34 35 return to this writ within not less than 10 days [nor] or more than 60 days endorsed thereon with what you have done.
+36 Dated: This day of the month of of the year 37 38, Clerk.
+39 By....., Deputy Clerk.
+40 Sec.
+4. NRS 21.075 is hereby amended to read as follows: 41 21.075 1.
+Execution on the writ of execution by levying on 42 the property of the judgment debtor may occur only if the sheriff 43 serves the judgment debtor with a notice of the writ of execution 44 pursuant to NRS 21.076 and a copy of the writ.
 The notice must describe the types of property exempt from execution and explain the procedure for claiming those exemptions in the manner required in subsection 2.
-The clerk of the court shall attach the notice to the writ of execution at the time the writ is issued. - 2.
-The notice required pursuant to subsection 1 must be substantially in the following form:
+The clerk of the court shall attach the notice to the writ of execution at the time the writ is issued.

+2. The notice required pursuant to subsection 1 must be substantially in the following form: